Address health care priorities and help create healthier lives through data

 - Paced for working professionals.

-- Program can be completed in 2 or 3 years depending on the desired pace.
+- Program can be completed in as little as 2 years, depending on the desired pace.